dualmoon/hubot-pokemon/README.md

 * `hubot (poke)dex (me) Pikachu` - performs a fuzzy matching search to simply verify a pokemon's name
 * `hubot (poke)dex sprite (me) Pikachu` - performs a fuzzy matching search to give a direct link to a pokemon's sprite
+* `hubot (poke)dex art (me) Pikachu` - performs a fuzzy matching search to give a direct link to a pokemon's official artwork